-One such headline concerns an attack known as KeRanger, widely believed to be the first ransomware attack on Mac users.
+One such headline concerns an attack known as KeRanger, believed to be the first ransomware attack on Mac users.
 (Ransomware is one specific form of malware that has historically been a problem for PC owners, not Mac owners.
 More on this below.)
 KeRanger recently affected Macs via a popular BitTorrent client called Transmission.
 If you're worried about the Transmission KeRanger attack, or about ransomware in general, we have specific information to help.

 In this article we are going to look at the following:

-- How to remove Mac malware for free
+- How to remove malware

 - How to protect your Mac from malware in the future

 - Should you install antivirus software on a Mac?

 Apple is extremely adept at issuing security updates that remove Mac malware as it is discovered.
 But many people wisely learn how to spot macOS malware and how to remove it for free.
 This is what we'll be covering in this article.
 Read next: Tips for macOS Sierra.